splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

 ### Issue: Terminal is overwhelmed by metrics and internal processing messages in a custom environment configuration

-In non-containerized SC4S deployments, if you try to start thee SC4S service, the terminal may be overwhelmed by the internal and metrics logs.
+In non-containerized SC4S deployments, if you try to start the SC4S service, the terminal may be overwhelmed by the internal and metrics logs.
 Example of the issue can be found here: [Github Terminal abuse issue](https://github.com/splunk/splunk-connect-for-syslog/issues/1954)

 To resolve this, set following property in `env_file`:
 ```